KartavyaChauhan/southbridge-transcriber/PROCESS_LOG.md

 8. Asked to fic Configurable Parameters so it help me by creating config.ts - Centralized Configuration

 9. then asked to help output SRT, VTT, or MD file	and accessible via npx/bunx or bun link.

+**Learnings from all three packages**

+1. From ipgu — Timestamp Alignment

+Learning:
+Long audio/video causes timestamp drift in LLM-based transcription; processing everything in one pass leads to inaccurate timings.

+Incorporation:
+Audio is split into fixed 20-minute chunks (splitter.ts) and processed sequentially.
+During assembly (index.ts), a deterministic time offset is applied to each chunk’s timestamps to restore absolute alignment.

+Outcome:
+Accurate timestamps are preserved across long files without iterative realignment.

+2. From offmute — Multimodal Transcription

+Learning:
+Text-first pipelines lose information such as tone, pauses, and speaker nuance.
+Multimodal models perform better when they process raw audio directly.

+Incorporation:
+The pipeline uploads extracted audio files directly to Gemini via the multimodal API (ai.ts), bypassing traditional audio→text transcription services.

+Outcome:
+The model “hears” the audio natively, improving speaker separation and contextual understanding.

+3. From meeting-diary — Diarization & Structured Output

+Learning:
+Transcripts are only useful if speakers are clearly identified and outputs are well-structured for downstream use.

+Incorporation:
+The system prompt explicitly instructs the LLM to perform speaker diarization.
+Outputs are normalized and exported into standard formats (.srt, .vtt, .md) via formatting.ts.

+Outcome:
+Clean, speaker-labeled transcripts comparable to meeting-diary outputs, without relying on external diarization APIs.